Cotylorhynchus: Description

-The skull of Cotylorhynchus shows the typical caseid morphology with a forward sloping snout, very large nasal opening, a skull roof with numerous small depressions, and a very large pineal foramen.
-The latter is wider than long as in Ennatosaurus and thus differs from that of Euromycter which is subcircular.
+The skull of Cotylorhynchus exhibits the typical caseid morphology, with a forward sloping snout, very large nasal opening, a skull roof with numerous small depressions, and a very large pineal foramen.
+The latter is more wide than long, as in Ennatosaurus, and thus differs from that of Euromycter, which is subcircular.
 The number of teeth in the upper and lower jaws ranges from 16 to 20.
 In the upper jaw, the anterior teeth are long and slender, while those behind decrease in size posteriorly and are slightly spatulate.
-All the marginal teeth have their distal end slightly inclined towards the interior of the mouth and the top of their crown each have three small cuspules arranged longitudinally.
+All of the marginal teeth have their distal end slightly inclined towards the interior of the mouth, and the top of their crowns each have three small cuspules arranged longitudinally.
 These teeth also show an enlargement of the central part of the crown.
 In the lower jaw, the anterior teeth, not denticulate according to Olson, are shorter and tilt slightly forward.
 Other lower teeth are similar to those in the upper jaw.

 The postcranial skeleton is massive.
 The ribs are very long, heavy and curved to form a bulbous body.
-Ribs are present on all the pre-sacral vertebrae and the first caudal vertebrae.
+Ribs are present on all the presacral vertebrae and the first caudal vertebrae.
 The five posterior presacral ribs are fused with the transverse processes of the vertebrae.
 The sacrum contains three vertebrae.
 The neural spines of larger specimens become proportionately taller, especially in the pelvic region.
 The limbs are short and strong.
 The femur is characterized by its proximal end having a broad shelf marked by a margin slightly overhanging the dorsal surface of the femur.
 The pes and manus are broad and short, and terminate in strong, sharp, and curved ungual phalanges which must have supported powerful claws.
 Muscle and tendon scars are very developed.